 My favorite part about the opening of hunting season is that I get to begin experimenting with new wild game recipes.
 But sometimes the best ideas and inspiration come at unexpected moments.
+(Check out all of my dove recipes here or scroll to the bottom for a list.)

 While in Arkansas on a recent dove hunting weekend, my friend Jake Michael was in the kitchen chopping up some garlic and cleaning some dove breasts.
 When I asked him what he was making he said matter of factly: Dove Nuggets.